mikkokotila/33/README.md

 That way I can see the last calculation always.

 NOTE: these are just for testing, as they should notably make the main script slower.

+### complexity involved in the computations

+Let's say we want to scan every option for cubes of the first 100 whole numbers.
+1,2,3,4,5,6..3434,3435...and so forth.
+It means we have to deal with 100 x 100 x 100 = 1,000,000 possible combinations.
+Because we have to factor the possible +/-  variations, maybe we have to 10-fold that.
+10 million calculations...that's easy with the script we have here.

+Let's say we want to do the same for the first 10,000.
+Then we have complexity of 10000 x 10000 x 10000 = 1,000,000,000,000.
+A trillion computations is already a problem for a lot of people.
+Even then, we're just covering the first 10000 cubes.
+As the video suggest, this problem has been explored to 1 and 14 zeros, which makes the complexity:

+100,000,000,000,000 x 100,000,000,000,000 x 100,000,000,000,000 = 1E42

+I have no idea how big that number is.
+On one hand the problem is very simple, but on one hand very complex.